 2) Litters should have human interaction beginning at week three.

 3) They should be placed in a human home environment shortly after leaving the litter to prevent “kennelosis”, and they should receive lots of varied stimuli during this time.

-4) Hand raised puppies, or puppies removed from their litter before 8 weeks of age, should interact with other puppies in some way (puppy day care or socialization class) so they can better socialize to dogs and people.
+4) Hand-raised puppies, or puppies removed from their litter before 8 weeks of age, should interact with other puppies in some way (puppy daycare or socialization class) so they can better socialize with dogs and people.